BinuxLiu/NPR/README.md

         ```
     * If you are using our pre-generated NightStreet dataset, you can skip the above step.
 You can download the NightStreet dataset directly from here and merge it with the `./datasets/nightstreet` folder after extracting it.

-2. Train NEG-CUT on NightStreet dataset
+2. Train NEG-CUT on NightStreet dataset (NightCity)
     * To train NEG-CUT on the NightStreet dataset, run the following command in the terminal:
         ```shell
         # terminal_1